Pylons/pyramid/docs/narr/views.rst

               return Response('OK')
       view = View() # this is the view callable

-This style of calling convention is useful for :term:`traversal` based applications, where the context object is frequently used within the view callable code itself.
+This style of calling convention is most useful for :term:`traversal` based applications, where the context object is frequently used within the view callable code itself.

 No matter which view calling convention is used, the view code always has access to the context via ``request.context``.